Valero Energy: Environmental record

 The Political Economy Research Institute ranks Valero 28th among U.S. corporations based on their airborne pollutant emissions.
 This ranking considers both the quantity (3.4 million pounds in 2005) and the toxicity of the emissions.

 In 2010, Valero was reportedly the largest financial supporter of California Proposition 23, contributing over $4 million by August of that year.
 Proposition 23 aimed to delay the implementation of California's Global Warming Solutions Act of 2006 until the state achieved an unemployment rate of 5.5% or lower for a full year.
 Critics argued that because that had happened only three times over the last 40 years, the proposition would have had the practical effect of repealing the law.

 Valero owns two oil refineries in California.
-The Benicia Refinery is located on the Carquinez Strait, a tributary of the San Francisco Bay and the Wilmington Refinery, located 23 mi south from downtown Los Angeles.
+The Benicia Refinery is located on the Carquinez Strait, though the facility was idled in 2026.
+The Wilmington Refinery, located 23 mi south from downtown Los Angeles.
 The company's refineries in Wilmington (CA), Benicia (CA), and Port Arthur (TX) were noted for processing crude oil from the Amazon region of South America, raising environmental concerns regarding the protection of the Amazon rainforest.
 In 2015, the Wilmington and Benicia refineries processed approximately 13,000 and 7,200 barrels of Amazonian crude oil per day, respectively.

 In 2022, non-profit environmental group San Francisco Baykeeper sued Valero and Amports, a shipping operator, alleging that the companies had been dumping petroleum coke (or "petcoke") from Valero's Benicia Refinery into the San Francisco Bay.
 The lawsuit was settled in October 2024 for $2.38 million, with the companies also agreeing to site cleanup and investment in equipment to reduce spills and dust.

 In 2024, the Bay Area Air Quality Management District and California Air Resources Board fined Valero $82 million over air pollution violations following a 2019 inspection at Valero's Benicia Refinery, with the fine being the largest in the District's history.

 In April 2025, Valero announced it would shut down the Benicia refinery, after recording $1.1 billion in "impairment" costs related to its California operations as the state made efforts to move away from fossil fuels.

 EPA Compliance and mitigation

 In 2020, the United States Environmental Protection Agency (EPA) announced a settlement with Valero and its subsidiaries regarding alleged Clean Air Act violations related to fuel quality standards and compliance requirements at the company's refineries and an import facilities.
 The related consent decree requires Valero to implement a company-wide Fuels Management System to help ensure its production complies with regulations.
-In 2023, an audit by Montrose Environmental concluded that Valero has taken substantial actions to address environmental and health concerns in underserved communities, aligning with the U.S. EPA's principles of environmental justice.
+In 2023, an audit by Montrose Environmental Group concluded that Valero has taken substantial actions to address environmental and health concerns in underserved communities, aligning with the U.S. EPA's principles of environmental justice.